Fact-checked

 Causes of cerebral obesity

-Causes of cerebral obesity can be:
+Causes of cerebral obesity may be:

-Cerebral obesity, resulting from the decompensation of a constitutionally conditioned defect in the cerebral regulation of eating behavior and energy metabolism, is the most common in clinical practice.
+Cerebral obesity, which occurs as a result of decompensation of a constitutionally determined defect in cerebral regulation of eating behavior and energy metabolism, is the most common in clinical practice.

 Pathogenesis of cerebral obesity